A Five-Week Journey

 Can we still be joyful now?

-We believe that Jewish wisdom was made for moments like this.
-Our ancestors were well acquainted with struggle, and they have passed down many tools for resilience.
+We believe that Jewish wisdom was made for even the toughest moments.
+Our ancestors they have passed down many wise tools for resilience.
 Tapping into joy — even when it’s hard — may be one of the most powerful.

 Why joy?